Prostitution in Namibia

 Prostitution in Namibia is legal, but related activities such as solicitation, procuring and operating a brothel are illegal.
 Bylaws on public disorder and loitering are frequently used to prosecute sex workers.
 Sex workers in Namibia are highly stigmatized, lack access to health care, and face significant levels of violence and police abuse.

 Reported police abuses include the confiscation of condoms, arbitrary detention, violence, rape, and extortion.
-According to an 2016 report, 65% of sex workers had been arrested within the previous 12 month for reasons including soliciting clients, stealing from a client, being a sex worker, and carrying a condom.
+According to a 2016 report, 65% of sex workers had been arrested within the previous 12 month for reasons including soliciting clients, stealing from a client, being a sex worker, and carrying a condom.
 To prevent arrest, 74% of the sex workers had sex with a police officer.

 Prostitution is a highly prevalent practice, particularly in border areas, transport corridors, Walvis Bay and the capital, Windhoek.
 Estimates place the number sex workers in Namibia around 11,000, 10% of whom are male or transgender sex workers.

 Human trafficking, child prostitution and HIV/AIDS remain serious issues in the country.